 Furthermore, you can implement up to 5 simultaneous effects including distortion, reverb, chorus, delay, and compressor.
 If the manufacturing quality once again suggests a cheap physical aspect, don’t let yourself be fooled, this piece of technology is more exhaustive than a microKORG in terms of creative possibilities.
 Sound design is once again put in the limelight with 20 available modulation slots which allow the shaping of sound by linking modules of the synth engine together.
 A particularity of this product is that there are 14 filter types.
 2 can be run simultaneously.
 Like the microKORG, this product is the descendant of the decades-old Ultranova, attempting to retain the same qualities as its predecessor.

-In terms of connectivity, it comes with a sync jack (allows to clock sync with the other Volcas) and MIDI IN connector that allow synchronized performances and control from your DAW.
+In terms of connectivity, it comes with a sync jack (allows to clock sync with the other Volcas) and MIDI IN connector that allows synchronized performances and control from your DAW.
 This product also has a built-in speaker.
 It has a compact size enabling you to easily travel with it.
-It has life span of 10 hours which is impressive compared to its competitors.
+It has a lifespan of 10 hours which is impressive compared to its competitors.
 A dedicated potentiometer knob offers six combinations (Poly, Unison, Octave, Fifth, Unison Ring, or Poly Ring) which extend the possibilities of sound design.
 Additionally, this little piece of technology also provides a 16-step sequencer.
 The Volca keys delay effect which is more than sufficient in our opinion and delivers good results in music productions, although it might sound a bit thin at times.

 One of the most famous characteristics of the MS20 was its self-oscillating high-pass and low/pass filters which create a well-known distinctive distortion which was removed mid-way through the production cycle.
 The MS-20 mini is equipped with this filter, which was considered to be superior due to a more radical sound.
 We really liked the fact that this device provides an ESP (external signal processor) allowing great creative possibilities through the recording of external signals.
 Dimensions are obviously smaller than the original MS 20-Mini, but its weight makes it difficult to transport.
 It is a product which should stay in your home studio.
 Furthermore, considering how fragile synthesizers are, its supposed sedentariness is definitely not a bad thing.